CloudReactor/docs/secrets.md

-You can follow the instructions in the proc_wrapper [README.md](https://github.com/CloudReactor/cloudreactor-procwrapper/blob/main/README.md) if setting up your project yourself, or you can use the [example project](https://github.com/CloudReactor/cloudreactor-ecs-quickstart) which has deployment to ECS Fargate with CloudReactor management setup.
+You can follow the instructions in the proc_wrapper [README.md](https://github.com/CloudReactor/cloudreactor-procwrapper/blob/main/README.md) if setting up your project yourself, or you can use an [example project](https://github.com/CloudReactor/cloudreactor-ecs-quickstart) which has deployment to ECS Fargate with CloudReactor management setup.

 Let's assume you are using an example project, and that you want to deploy a task that reads the